HeraKumi/Hera-Anime-Dl/README.md

 * Step 3: Installing the dependencies needed for hera-anime-dl to work `npm i -s`

-* Step 4: Running the app, cd or open the folder called main and run `node main.js` and if all has gone well you should be greeted with a welcome and questions, if not feel free to create a ticket issue on GitHub or by click [this](https://github.com/HeraKumi/Hera-anime-dl/issues) and creating an issue
+* Step 4: Running the app, cd or open the folder called anime and run `node anime.js` and if all has gone well you should be greeted with a welcome and questions, if not feel free to create a ticket issue on GitHub or by click [this](https://github.com/HeraKumi/Hera-anime-dl/issues) and creating an issue

 # Basic Usage
-`node main.js` this command should run the app, If not you should report the problem to the dev [here](https://github.com/HeraKumi/Hera-anime-dl/issues).
+`node anime.js` this command should run the app, If not you should report the problem to the dev [here](https://github.com/HeraKumi/Hera-anime-dl/issues).

 You should now see a question asking you what anime you want to download, Choose a name for the anime you want to get a downlink for and press enter.
 Thus by pressing enter, you should see a new question asking you to input an episode number, so enter an episode number.
 Now that part is done, you should now wait a few seconds, after waiting you should see an output like this
 ```